pseuxide/pseuxide.github.io/_posts/2024-06-26-how_game_hackers_load_their_kernel_driver.md

 Once you build it with the custom entry point setting, you can make kdmapper do its magic by drag and drop the .sys file onto kdmapper binary. (unless you want to use options)

-> Driver signing enforcement not have to be disabled in this way but make sure no anti cheats or anti virus is running in your vm.
+> Driver signing enforcement doesn't have to be disabled in this way but make sure no anti cheats or anti virus is running in your vm.
-{: .prompt-warning }
+{: .prompt-tip }

 ![dnd_kdmapper](dnd_kdmapper.png)